Ebookchain/ebook-electron-official-docs/en/api/app.md

 Emitted when all windows have been closed.

-This event is only emitted when the application is not going to quit.
+If you do not subscribe to this event and all windows are closed, the default behavior is to quit the app; however, if you subscribe, you control whether the app quits or not.
 If the user pressed `Cmd + Q`, or the developer called `app.quit()`, Electron will first try to close all the windows and then emit the `will-quit` event, and in this case the `window-all-closed` event would not be emitted.

 ### Event: 'before-quit'